BI-Beacon/docs/docs/api.rst

       **period:** length of the pulse in milliseconds (optional, format integer) }

+Make sure the parameters are be transmitted as URL encoded Form Data, i.e. the request header Content-Type should be ``application/x-www-form-urlencoded``.

 :beacon-server
     This is the hostname of the state server.